absmach/propeller-docs/docs/getting-started.md

 channel_id = "8c6e1e6c-fc89-43b4-b00b-884a690c7419"
 ```

-> **Why we did this:**
-> Propeller needs these IDs and keys to authenticate to SuperMQ.
-> They don’t exist until you run `propeller-cli provision`, so we couldn’t start Propeller “fully” before this step.

----

 ### 3. Mount `config.toml` into the Docker services

 For the Docker containers to see `config.toml`, we need to mount it.